Online Course Details

-Faculty: Martha B. Straus, Ph.D. is a professor in the Department of Clinical Psychology at Antioch University New England Graduate School in Keene, New Hampshire, and adjunct instructor in psychiatry at Dartmouth Medical School.
-She maintains a small private practice in Brattleboro, VT and consults to schools, social service agencies and courts.
-Dr. Straus is the author of numerous articles and four books including No-Talk Therapy for Children and Adolescents, and more recently, Adolescent Girls in Crisis: Intervention and Hope.
-Dr. Straus trains and conducts workshops internationally.
+Faculty: Martha B. Straus, Ph.D., is a professor in the Department of Clinical Psychology at Antioch University New England Graduate School in Keene, N.H., and adjunct instructor in psychiatry at Dartmouth Medical School.
+She maintains a small private practice in Brattleboro, Vt., and consults to schools, social service agencies and courts.
+Straus is the author of numerous articles and four books including No-Talk Therapy for Children and Adolescents and, more recently, Adolescent Girls in Crisis: Intervention and Hope.
+Straus trains and conducts workshops internationally.

 Sharon Saline, Psy.D.